The Solvay Brussels School of Economics and Management

 Educational and scientific goals:

-The selected candidate will contribute to research and teaching in strategy.
-(S)he essentially aims at
+The selected candidate will contribute to research and teaching in Information economics/Regulation/Public policy.
+S/he essentially aims at:

-· developing and/or expanding on his/her research agenda while fostering interdisciplinary research collaborations, seeking funding for research projects in the field and publishing in internationally recognized peer-reviewed journals;
+· developing and/or expanding on her/his research agenda while fostering interdisciplinary research collaborations, seeking funding for research projects in the field and publishing in internationally recognized peer-reviewed journals;

-· contributing to education (bachelor, master and PhD education) by developing knowledge, skills and competences related strategy in a national and international context, providing the necessary tools and insights for “evidence-based” research;
+· contributing to education (bachelor, master and PhD education) by developing knowledge, skills and competences related to Information economics/Regulation/Public Policy, providing the necessary tools and insights for “evidence-based” research;

 · interacting closely with practitioners and engaging with concrete issues of organisations in Brussels, either national or international.